acger/RepData_PeerAssessment1/PA1_template.md

 As we can see, only the column steps has missing values.

-The strategy to imput the missing values is filling them with the mean of the day.
+The strategy to imput the missing values is filling them with the mean of the interval from the other days.

 ```r